MaisEid/aws-serverless/README.md

 # Serverless Framework with AWS examples

-Serverless computing will shape the future of web development since it allows you to get rid of many issues as opertional cost , time for environment setup
+Serverless computing will shape the future of web development since it allows you to get rid of many issues as

+1. Operationaland deployement costs
+2. Less time to focuse on user-experince
+3. Time an cost for scalability
+4. Time to be in the market

 This reposository contain 3 example for aws-serverless integraded with diffrent data source
+* non-sql DB Dynamo DB
+* sql DB Postgres hosted in AWS via AWS-RDS service
+* AWS-Cloudsearch

 ## Getting Started